Fabi-DCI/TO-DO-List/README.md

 A simple terminal-based to-do list application for managing tasks.

 NOTE: Thats just version 1 there is still some stuff i need to fix/update:
-- you can add multiple tasks with the same name just diff way of spelling.
 - there is no deadlines yet
 - ...